Should I Live in Brickell, Downtown Miami, Midtown Miami or South Beach?

 Every time we start working with a client, we get this question about what's the best neighborhood in Miami?

 This is a really great question and one that is probably going to be mostly determined by:

 1. Your expectations.

 Many of our clients want to live in the "city areas" of Miami.
 Typically, they are interested in Brickell, Downtown Miami, Midtown Miami or South Beach (a neighborhood of Miami Beach).
 What's important to know is that although these are the more popular neighborhoods, there are even more great neighborhoods to be had around the city.

-Downtown Miami is located just north of Brickell and south of the Biscayne Corridor and Midtown Miami Area.
+Downtown Miami is located just north of Brickell and South of the Biscayne Corridor and Midtown Miami Area.
 This area stretches east of 95, south of the causeway and along the Biscayne Bay.
-On the bay side of Downtown Miami are the Port of Miami, Bay side Market Place, the American Airlines Arena and the soon to be Miami Art Museum (scheduled to open in 2013).
-Even in our more challenging market place, the developers of Marina Blue, 900 Biscayne and the newer Marquis have managed to open some of the best and highest end buildings in Miami.
-I think this area has big things to come in its future!
+On the bay side of Downtown Miami are the Port of Miami, Bayside Market Place, the American Airlines Arena, and the Perez Art Museum.
+During one of the most challenging times in our market, many different developers of this city managed to open some of the best and highest end buildings in Miami like Marquis, 900 Biscayne and soon to be 1000 Museum.
+This neighborhood still has a lot of growth in it, and I know big things to come in its future!
 Pretty impressive.

-As you can see, each of these areas are very unique.
+As you can see, each of these areas is unique.
 Where you should live depends on your budget, lifestyle and what you expect to get for your money.
-South Beach, Brickell, Downtown & Midtown Miami are different and each have something special to offer….. drive around, do the comps, preview the buildings and find out which area and building fits you.
+South Beach, Brickell, Downtown & Midtown Miami are different, and each has something special to offer.
+Drive around, do the comps, preview the buildings and find out which area and building fit you.